 PETER CHADWICK / SCIENCE PHOTO LIBRARY PETER CHADWICK / SCIENCE PHOTO LIBRARY

-Cape ground squirrel (Xerus inauris) in a confrontation with a cape cobra (Naja nivea).
-This rodent lives in arid areas where it digs an extensive burrow system.
-The burrow is occupied by a colony of 5-30 squirrels and is defended rigorously against potential intruders.
-Here the squirrel is attempting to drive the snake from its territory.
-Its fluffed-out tail is a protection against the venomous bite of the cobra, which contains a neurotoxin used to paralyse its prey.
-The snake is seen here in a characteristic threat posture, which warns that it is about to strike.
+Cape ground squirrel (Xerus inauris) biting a mole snake (Pseudoaspis cana).
+This rodent lives in arid open areas in southern Africa, where it digs an extensive burrow system.
+The burrow is occupied by a colony of 5-30 squirrels and defended rigorously against potential intruders.
+The squirrel is attempting to drive the snake from its territory.
+The mole snake is non-venomous and so is susceptible to the teeth of the squirrel, which bites the reptile along the length of its body, starting at the tail, as seen here.
+This may kill the snake.
 Photographed in the Kalahari Gemsbok National Park, South Africa.

 Model release not required.
 Property release not required.